nishimura5/behavior_senpai/README-en.md

 ### Track file

+The time-series coordinate data resulting from keypoint detection in app_detect.py is stored in a [Pickle-ized Pandas DataFrame type](https://pandas.pydata.org/docs/reference/api/pandas.
+DataFrame.to_pickle.html).
+Behavior Senpai calls this a Track file.
-The time-series coordinate data resulting from keypoint detection by app_detect.py is saved as a [Pickle-serialized Pandas DataFrame](https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.to_pickle.html).
-Behavior Senpai refers to these as Track files.
-The file extension is '.pkl'.
-Track files are saved in the "trk" folder generated in the same directory as the video file on which keypoint detection was performed.
+The Track file is saved in the "trk" folder created in the same directory as the video file where the keypoint detection was performed.

-Track files hold time-series coordinate data with a 3-level-multi-index.
-The index names are 'frame', 'member', and 'keypoint' from level 0 onwards.
-'Frame' is an integer starting from 0, corresponding to the video frame number.
-'Member' and 'keypoint' are the IDs of keypoints detected by the model.
-Track files always include three columns: 'x', 'y', 'timestamp', where x,y are in pixels and timestamp is in milliseconds.
+The track file holds time-series coordinate data in 3-level-multi-index format.
+The indexes are named 'frame', 'member', and 'keypoint', starting from level 0. frame is an integer starting from 0, corresponding to the frame number of the video. member and keypoint are the IDs of keypoints detected by the model.
+The Track file always contains three columns: 'x', 'y', and 'timestamp'. x and y are in px and timestamp is in milliseconds.

-Example of a DataFrame stored in a Track file, which might also include other columns such as 'z' or 'conf' depending on the AI model's specifications:
+An example of a DataFrame stored in the Track file is shown below.
+Note that columns may include other columns such as 'z' and 'conf' depending on the specification of the AI model.

 |  |  |  | x | y | timestamp |
 | - | - | - | - | - | - |